jnpark3/Edge_Classification_With_GNNs/README.md

 utils/dataStorage.py
 ```

 Contains the class `DataStorage`, which is used for storing graph data obtained from files.
-This class extends the class described in the task document by adding a method to append to the graph list, and also performing an automatic 80-20 train-test split of the provided dataset.
-New methods were added to support this split functionality.
+This class extends the class described in the task document by adding a method to append additional to the graphs to the object after initialization.
+Also, this class performs an automatic 80-20 train-test split of the provided dataset.
+New methods were added to support this splitting functionality.

 ```
 utils/model.py